Solve all the problems in your novel before you write another word.

 Not sure if you’re ready for coaching?

-You can also take the Inside Outline course to learn how to create this outline.
-You can still sign up for coaching after that.
-A coach can give feedback on the outline and help you to refine it.
+Take the short Inside Outline course to learn how to create this outline.
+Once you see what it’s all about, you can decide whether you’d like a coach to take a look at your project.
+Your coach can give feedback on the outline and help you to refine it.

 Note: The Two-Tier Outline was renamed to the Inside Outline in June 2019.